-If you love the look of trees filled with twinkling lights during the holidays, why not enjoy that same beauty on your outdoor trees all year long?
+If you’re looking for outdoor lighting solutions that create a smattering of magic and wonder in your yard or garden, you might want to mark a specific target: your trees.
+Because if you love the look of trees filled with twinkling lights during the holidays, why not enjoy that same beauty with your own trees all year long?
 After all, dining al fresco in the summer is a whole lot more magical when surrounded by trees and shrubbery festooned with brilliant strings of light.

 While everyone knows how spectacular evergreens look when draped in light, you can give that same glow to virtually any type of tree or shrubbery — even palm trees!